 3. Exercise with Caution

 Elderly people should pay attention to their bodies once they start their exercise journey.
 They should note their unordinary aches and pains.
 Seniors should slowly integrate different exercise levels to strengthen their muscles at a safe pace.
 It is essential that their exercise routine is a balance between moderate and vigorous intensities to yield significant health benefits.
+For some elderly men, if they want to be toned body men, they must follow the professional guide.
+Otherwise, it is very easy for them to get hurt.

 4. Integrate Good Nutrition